 First Aid Report

 Name Date/Time of first aid injury

 Equipment involved Location of injury

-First aid given by (indicate self or name of firs aider):
+First aid given by (indicate self or name of f first aider):

+Describe circumstances of first aid injury:

-What control measures should have been in p place to prevent this first aid injury?
+What control measures should have been in place to prevent this first aid injury?

-Additional comments:

 Date of report Prepared by

 Submitted to

 Actions taken:

-Date of corrective action:

 Authorized Signature:

-Please Note: This report should be posted in a conspicuous place where all employees will see it and reviewed at the next safety committee meeting.
+Please Note: This report should be postereviewed at the next safety committee me ed in a conspicuous place where all employees will see it and eeting.

+m nd document hazards so they can be corrected.
+The form can be vization; this may also be known as a "Near-Miss" Form.

+Name: Date:

+Department: